anuragkanwar/expense-tracker/LLD.md

    - All service implementations updated to use the unified schema
    - API routes consolidated and standardized
    - Documentation updated to reflect the new architecture
+   - Unified passbook view implementation (showing transactions and expense shares together)

 2. **Future Work**:
    - Mark `loan` and `loan_split` tables as deprecated after sufficient verification period
    - Schedule removal of deprecated tables in a future release
    - Consider renaming service and repository files to remove "unified" prefix
    - Perform additional performance tuning and optimization of the unified schema

+## 23. Unified Passbook Implementation

+### 23.1 Overview

+The Unified Passbook feature provides a comprehensive chronological view of a user's financial activity by combining regular transactions, expense shares, and loans into a single, integrated view.
+This integration allows users to see all financial events in one place, regardless of the underlying storage mechanism.

+### 23.2 Technical Design

+#### 23.2.1 Core Components

+1. **PassbookRepository**: Central repository class that:
+   - Retrieves transaction entries from regular transactions
+   - Retrieves expense shares (both expenses and loans) formatted as passbook entries
+   - Combines and sorts entries chronologically
+   - Applies pagination and filtering to the combined dataset

+2. **PassbookService**: Business logic layer that:
+   - Validates inputs and filters
+   - Delegates data retrieval to the repository
+   - Provides enriched passbook views and summaries

+3. **API Contract**: Enhanced schema for the passbook entries that includes:
+   - Core transaction fields for all entry types
+   - Additional fields for expense shares (payerName, participantName, status)
+   - Type differentiation to allow filtering and specialized rendering

+#### 23.2.2 Data Flow

+1. Client makes a request to `/api/v1/passbook` with optional filters
+2. `PassbookService` validates inputs and applies default values
+3. `PassbookRepository` fetches transaction entries and expense shares in parallel
+4. Both data sources are merged, sorted chronologically, and paginated
+5. The combined result is returned to the client

+#### 23.2.3 Filter System

+The passbook supports a rich filtering system:

+- **Date Range**: `startDate` and `endDate` to limit entries by time period
+- **Entry Type**: `entryType` filter to show only `transaction`, `expense`, `loan`, or `all`
+- **Status**: `status` filter to show only `unpaid`, `partially_paid`, `paid`, or `all` (for expense shares and loans)
+- **Category/Account**: `categoryId` and `accountId` filters to focus on specific categories or accounts

+### 23.3 Benefits

+1. **Unified View**: Users see a complete financial timeline without switching between tabs
+2. **Consistent Pagination**: Works across heterogeneous data sources
+3. **Rich Filtering**: Allows users to drill down to specific entry types and statuses
+4. **Bi-directional View**: Shows both outgoing and incoming financial events
+5. **Mobile-Friendly API**: Mobile apps can use the same endpoint with flexible filter combinations

+### 23.4 Implementation Details

+1. **Sign Convention**: For expense shares, the user's perspective determines sign:
+   - When user is the payer: negative amount (money going out)
+   - When user is the participant: positive amount (money coming in)

+2. **Display Formatting**:
+   - Regular transactions display based on their account types
+   - Expense shares show payer and participant names
+   - Loans are prefixed with "Loan:" in the description

+3. **Status Tracking**:
+   - Expense shares and loans include status information (UNPAID, PARTIALLY_PAID, PAID)
+   - Regular transactions don't have a status concept (display only)

+### 23.5 Future Enhancements

+1. **Performance Optimization**:
+   - Use more efficient queries for very large datasets
+   - Add materialized views or caches for frequently accessed date ranges

+2. **Expanded Filters**:
+   - Add group filtering for expense shares
+   - Support tag-based filtering
+   - Add amount-range filtering

+3. **UI Enhancements**:
+   - Specialized card views per entry type
+   - Interactive filtering interface

 End of Document.